Corruption in Nicaragua: Cronyism

 The New York Times reports that when rising to power, Ortega often used union groups to protest and for other political motives.
 After taking power, he granted union leaders good positions within the Nicaraguan government.

 According to Foreign policy prior to his re-election in the 2016 election, Ortega's wife Rosario Murillo had gained power over much of the Nicaraguan government, controlling all of the social programs of the country.
 When Murillo became involved in politics, Nicaraguans began to compare President Ortega's family and political practices to that of the Somoza family dictatorship.

-By the time of the 2018–2020 Nicaraguan protests, The New York Times stated that Ortega and his wife hold power of the branches of government and media in Nicaragua.
+By the time of the 2018–2020 Nicaraguan protests, The New York Times stated that Ortega and his wife hold power over the branches of government and media in Nicaragua.
 With this power, Ortega influenced judges and legislators to get rid of constitutional term limits, allowing Ortega to maintain power.
-Both opponents and supporters agreed that Ortega's wife, who was named vice president, held power over him in.
-Ortega's children have also been rewarded powerful positions within the government.
+Both opponents and supporters agreed that Ortega's wife, who was named vice president, held power over him.
+The New York Times asserted, "Few decisions seem to be made without her approval, making it clear that she is calling the shots".
+Ortega's children have also been rewarded with powerful positions within the government.